 In addition to the sturdy build, ample airflow, and quiet operation, it sports the classic petal design that looks great outdoors.
-Limited lifetime motor warranty and 1-year parts warranty.
+Has 3-speed motor with reversible airflow action.
+Wet-rated for weather-resistance.

 All the pleasures of enjoying a leisurely afternoon beneath your pergola are denied you when the air is so stiflingly hot and still that you sweat more than your refreshing beverage does.
 Often, what you need to cool things off is a gentle breeze.
 An outdoor ceiling fan can provide that and help you reclaim your backyard paradise.